 I found out about a local community project on Facebook and really wanted to share it with the readers of Canny Food.
 There is no denying that times are tough financially for many, but when you hear how people are supporting foodbanks and still donating to charities it is a reminder of how strong our community spirit still is.

-Vinnie’s is a drop-in cafe located upstairs in the St. Vincent’s Blackfriars Cafe on a Tuesday between 11am and 2pm.
+Vinnie’s is a drop-in cafe located upstairs in the St. Vincent’s Blackfriars Cafe on a Monday, Tuesday & Wednesday between 11am and 2pm.
+Initially the project ran on a Tuesday, but there was such a demand more dates and times were added.
 Run by a team of volunteers, this initiative is aimed at those who are on low incomes or who are homeless to receive a home cooked meal.
 The project receives donations from the public and from local supermarkets which helps them craft a menu on a weekly basis.

 I popped along with Dinky to chat to the volunteers and to see what was on offer.
 We’d previously visited the venue for the pop-up cinema that’s held in the function room.